mjculross/Enigma_Visual_Simulator/README.md

       particular hardware.
 NOTE: use something small but not too sharp (e.g. a toothpick) to poke the touchscreen during calibration.

+TOUCH CONTROLLER TYPE:
+   There's now a #define STMPE610_TOUCH_CONTROLLER that, when uncommented,
+      provides support for older versions of the Adafruit 2.8" TFT Touch Shield for Arduino with Resistive Touch Screen (1651) that used the STMPE610 touch controller.
+If this define is commented out (by default), then support is provided for the TSC2007 touch controller now included on the newer versions of the same Adafruit product (1651).

 IMPLEMENTATION:

    The design of the encode/decode processing in this sketch is based upon the